Phishing/Spoofing Emails - Beware of emails asking for gift cards

 By: Chris Hampton, Director of Web and Database Administration

-tldr version: Don't open an email from any WNCC Conference Staff or Clergy unless it is from an email ending in @wnccumc.org or @wnccumc.net.
+tldr version: Don't open an email from any WNCC Conference Staff or Clergy unless it is from an email ending in @wnccumc.org, @wnccumc.net, or @brtapp.com.
 If you get one, report it as SPAM - Phishing Email and delete it promptly.

 Phishing email attacks are on the rise.
 A phishing email is an email you receive from someone pretending to be someone else (pretending to be the Bishop or the Senior Pastor), asking for something in return.